156th Rifle Division: Battle of Perekop

 Manstein arrived at Mykolaiv on September 17 and found that Hansen had moved up his 46th and 73rd Infantry Divisions toward the Perekop but had not attempted to reduce the Soviet defenses.
 Furthermore, XXX Army Corps had sealed off the Chonhar Peninsula and the Arabat Spit with Leibstandarte but had also made no effort to push into the Crimea.
 The 156th had constructed three defensive lines across the Perekop, with the main line making use of the Tatar Wall.
 In the forward line two battalions of the 361st Regiment held strongpoints, each with an artillery battalion of the 434th Regiment in support.
 Behind this advanced position was a recently dug antitank ditch some 2m deep and four lines of tanglefoot-type barbed-wire obstacles.
 Within the main line of resistance concrete and timber/stone bunkers had been dug for 76mm regimental guns and 45mm antitank guns, plus several dug-in tanks.
 The Tatar Wall itself was fronted by the old moat, now 12m deep and 33m wide; the Wall sat on 5m-high earthen berm.
 The surrounding countryside was barren of trees and other vegetation, completely open to Soviet observation.
 Most concerning for the attackers, however, was the extensive employment of antipersonnel mines, including thousands of wooden PMDs which could not be found by conventional detectors, plus improvised devices including aerial bombs and naval mines.
 Remote-control buried flamethrowers were also in service.
 Overall, the German Army had not had to penetrate such a defence to date in the war.

 Manstein was keen to avoid a frontal assault and set 11th Army's engineers to find some way to bypass these lines.
 One possibility was cross the shallow Syvash as had been done by the Red Army in 1920, but due to the tidal conditions and soft bottom at this time German engineers trying to wade across quickly sank to their hips.
 The use of Sturmbooten was also considered, but rejected.
 In addition, Kuznetsov was expecting this move and had ordered Danilin to deploy two battalions of the 530th Rifle Regiment on the Litovskii Peninsula where the 1920 crossing had occurred.
-On the Chonhar the railroad bridge had been destroyed and obstacles plance in the water below, while the Arabat was so long, narrow and exposed that it could only be crossed if unopposed.
+On the Chonhar the railroad bridge had been destroyed and obstacles placed in the water below, while the Arabat was so long, narrow and exposed that it could only be crossed if unopposed.